KISDinteractive/fundamentals22w/sessions/Session2_Context_and_Syntax/README.md

 #### Variable Types

-Refering to the container metaphor, there are different types of containers needed for different types of content.
+Referring to the container metaphor, there are different types of containers needed for different types of content.

 ![image](img/var_types.jpg)